 My favourite part of Porto was crossing the bridge and entering Vila Nova de Gaia.
 I sat beside the Douro river, ate a pastéis de nata, and read my book until the sun went down.
 Absolute paradise.

-During my trip I was doing a lot of reading, sitting, shopping, and eating so I ventured off and took a day trip to Guimarães, a charming and historic city where I did a lot of.. reading, sitting, shopping, and eating.
+During my trip I was doing a lot of reading, sitting, shopping, and eating so I took a fun-filled day trip to Guimarães, a charming and historic city where I did a lot of.. reading, sitting, shopping, and eating.
 Guimarães is regarded as the birth place of the country since the first King of Portugal was born here.
 It’s an incredible little town with the cutest restaurants that sold a lot of wine.. a lot of cheap.. delicious.. wine.

 PORTO TRAVEL VLOG BELOW!
 I had so much fun editing this one.
 I hope you enjoy it.
 K LOVE YOU BYE!